1976 San Diego Chargers season: Week 2: at Tampa Bay Buccaneers

 San Diego ground out a defensive win in a game with no touchdowns in the first 57 minutes.
 In the opening quarter, the expansion Buccaneers went three-and-out on each of their first four possessions, while San Diego took the lead through a 48-yard Fritsch field goal.
 Tampa Bay missed a field goal try in the 2nd quarter, and Fritsch soon converted from the same distance again, though he missed shorter kicks on the Chargers' next two possessions, keeping the halftime score at 6–0.

-On the opening possession of the 3rd quarter, Fritch ended a third consecutive drive with a failed field goal, this one being blocked.
+On the opening possession of the 3rd quarter, Fritsch ended a third consecutive drive with a failed field goal, this one being blocked.
 Fritsch did convert a 22-yard attempt in the final quarter, pushing the advantage up to 9–0.
 The Buccaneers threatened to respond when Parnell Dickinson, the third quarterback they'd used throughout the game, broke away on a 46-yard run, but the drive ended with another missed field goal.
 On the following drive, Young put the game away when he went around right end for a 46-yard touchdown run with 2:55 to play.
 Tom Hayes added another touchdown only 18 seconds later when he intercepted Dickinson and was untouched on a 37-yard return.

 The Buccaneers' starting quarterback, Steve Spurrier, finished with 3 completions from 10 passes for 13 yards.
 Neither of his replacements completed a pass, with Larry Lawrence intercepted on two of his five passes, and Dickinson on one of his three attempts.
 With John Lee and Gary Johnson posting a sack each for a loss of 17 yards, Tampa Bay finished with -4 passing yards.
 In total offensive yardage, San Diego had a 326–125 advantage, while picking up 16 first downs to the Buccaneers' 5.
 Garrison separated his shoulder while trying to catch an off-target Fouts pass, and missed the rest of the season.